VFMCS/web-app/server/README.md

 ## How to Add an Endpoint to an Existing API
 1) Locate the desired API directory (eg: server/user-api).
-2) Define your sql in queries.js as such:
+2) Define your sql query in queries.js as such:

         const myQuery = "SELECT * FROM example_table";